bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 It needs lots of work, especially for the Chanology, Boxxy, and Payback eras.

+A similar page is [Tanasinn.info's Complete History Timeline](), which we share some data points with.

 ## Prehistory

 _The background of the world that 4chan was started in._